-Will I Need A General Or Topical Anaesthetic During The Laser Eye Treatment?
+Will I Receive Anaesthesia During Laser Eye Surgery Treatment?

 Laser Eye Surgery has now been around for almost four decades.
 But despite its increasing availability and impressive advancements in this time, many people still don’t know too much about the procedure itself.
 This has led to persistent misinformation which, in the worst cases, may even be enough to stop prospective patients from enquiring about this life-changing treatment.
 So, we’re on a mission to set the record straight and make sure you’re as informed as possible throughout every step of your Laser Eye Surgery journey.

 In this article, we’ll be answering the common question: Will I receive anaesthetic during Laser Eye Surgery?

 Laser Eye Surgery works by changing the shape of the cornea – the part of the eye responsible for directing light towards the retina at the back of the eye.
 However, when refractive errors are present, the cornea is unable to focus light onto the retina effectively, leading to impaired vision.

 Traditionally, refractive errors such as hyperopia (long-sightedness), myopia (short-sightedness)m astigmatism, and presbyopia (ageing eyes) have been corrected with the help of glasses or contact lenses.
 However, the introduction of Laser Eye Surgery in the 1980s presented another option.